Room for Two (film)

 Room for Two is a 1940 British comedy film directed by Maurice Elvey and starring Frances Day, Vic Oliver and Greta Gynt.
-The film was written by Gilbert Wakefield, based on his 1938 stage farce.
+It was written by Victor Katona, Gilbert Wakefield and Katherine Strueby, based on Wakefield's 1938 stage farce.

 The film's Italian setting was overtaken by events, as by the time of its release Fascist Italy had entered the Second World War against Britain.

 Plot summary

 The story takes place in Venice, where a womanising Englishman Vic Oliver takes a strong interest in a married tourist who is played by Frances Day.
 Oliver disguises himself in drag and gets himself hired as the Days' maid.
 When Day's philandering husband, played by Basil Radford, shows up, the fun starts.